leyvaKeilly/citybeatfrontendapp/README.md

 - On VS Code open comp523citybeatbackend folder
 - Open terminal
-- Open the settings.py file and in ALLOWED_HOSTS add the urls of your new frontend and backend apps
+- Open the settings.py file and in ALLOWED_HOSTS add the names of your new frontend and backend apps

 On frontend:

 - On VS Code open CityNewsBeatAIDemoAPP folder
 - Open terminal
-- On Scripts, open the workSpace.js file and set the herokuUrl variable to the url of your new frontend app.
+- On Scripts, open the workSpace.js file and set the herokuUrl variable to the url of your new backend app.

 - For more help on Heroku: https://devcenter.heroku.com/articles/